UniversalDependencies/docs/_hy/feat/Voice.md

 The subject of the verb is affected by the action (patient).
 The doer (agent) is either a non-obligatory oblique phrase of the verb or not overtly expressed.

 The finite and non-finite forms of verbs are labeled `Voice=Pass` in the passive constructions.
-In this case, the verbs are marked with passive infixe _-վ-_ (for exeptions see below).
+In this case, the verbs are marked with passive infixe _-վ-_ (for exceptions see below).

 #### Examples